Updated: Jan 7

 I was born and raised on the island of Oahu, a white child born from two New England-raised parents who had moved to Hawaii a decade before I was born.
 Growing up as a minority, I became aware of race and difference fairly early on.

 The expression of Hawaii being a "melting pot" is not entirely accurate, but I will say that I was exposed to and encouraged to participate in many different cultural practices.
 I danced in a hula halau, I became addicted to Japanese soap operas, I celebrated Chinese new years, and developed a lasting love for spam.
+That is a big part of what it's like to be from Hawaii.

 Tourism has promoted the cultural concept of "aloha spirit," so much that it has co-opted it, creating a veneer of welcome and the illusion that all communities get along in perfect harmony.
 This masks the complicated challenges Hawaii faces.
 But living in the islands you are able to see how both racial tensions and the spirit of aloha are true.